Algorithmic Operations: Lessons from Bandit Algorithms

 Algo Ops are different from algorithmic products.
 Algo Ops are about automating the internal machinery of a company, while algorithmic products are about delivering value to users through algorithm-driven features.
 Google Search’s decision of which websites to return most directly benefits the user.
 Uber’s dynamic pricing system is designed for revenue and profitability.
 Both rely on algorithms, but their context, intent and beneficiaries set them apart.
 These differences create distinct desiderata and challenges.

 Algo Ops are different from Machine Learning Operations (‘MLOps’), though they heavily overlap.
 Indeed, much of our literature review was from MLOps.
-However, while MLOps focuses on the development lifecycle of ML models, Algo Ops encompasses the broader application of algorithms to automate and optimize decision making across the entire business.
+However, while MLOps focuses on the development lifecycle of ML models2, Algo Ops encompasses the broader application of algorithms to automate and optimize decision making across the entire business.
 MLOps is a critical component of Algo Ops, but not all algorithms involved in business operations are ML models.
 For example, data-less rule-based systems, optimization algorithms, and other non-ML methods are integral parts of Algo Ops.
 Revealing the term’s breadth, Algo Ops subsumes much of operations research in addition to MLOps.

 We’ll also define partial Algo Ops, or Algo Ops designed with ‘humans-in-the-loop.’
-Partial Algo Ops, for many categories of decisions, are often best practices.
-An example is the the entire scientific discipline of commercial experimentation, whereby control and treatments groups are deployed, logged and analyzed to ultimately inform a person’s go/no-go decision.
+Partial Algo Ops, for many categories of decisions, are best practices.
+An example is the the entire scientific discipline of commercial experimentation, whereby control and treatments groups are deployed, logged and analyzed to inform a person’s go/no-go decision.
 Partial Algo Ops are accepted as the final destination, since many questions cannot be raised and answered by algorithms alone, like some system-level engineering decisions or UI design choices.
 Other motivations are for transparency and well defined accountability.
 Further, they may benefit when difficult-to-measure economic trade-offs are involved, and can only be properly balanced with domain experts.
 In other cases, partial Algo Ops are considered an intermediate step on the way to Algo Ops; humans are there to ‘fill in the gaps’.

 Deploy, Explore, Log, Learn